itscodenation/curriculum-15-16/units/2-HTML1/lessons/1-BasicTags/README.md

 ## Before class
 ---
 ###Teacher Preperation
-* Make sure the school’s computers have a basic text editor. **We will be using a text editor only for today’s lesson.
-In lesson 2 the students will sign up for Cloud9 IDE **
+* Make sure the school’s computers have a basic text editor. **We will be using a text editor only for today’s lesson.**
 * If using a Mac, make sure TextEdit preferences are set to plain text **NOT rich text.**